 Although hemp flower is commonly processed to create CBD oil, it turns out that you can consume the flower itself to get the same effects.

-Does CBD Hemp Flower Smell Like Weed?
+Does Hemp Smell Like Weed?

-Different strains have different terpenes, and with different terpenes comes different smells.
+Different strains have different terpenes.
+And different terpenes ratios create different scents.
 There are strains of cannabis that smell fruity, earthy, floral, and so on.

 Is Hemp Flower Legal?

-Although a more in-depth test will reveal that the flower is indeed hemp, it’s best to save yourself the headache and be discreet as possible with your consumption.
+Although a more in-depth test will reveal that the flower is indeed legal hemp, it’s best to save yourself the headache and be discreet as possible with your consumption.

 The legal limit for THC in hemp is 0.3% or less, so full spectrum products like hemp flower will usually contain trace amounts of THC.
-Although this is not nearly enough THC to get you “high”, the low amounts of THC in hemp flower can build up in your system over time, which could potentially cause you to test positive on a drug test.
+Although this is not nearly enough THC to get you “high,” the low amounts of THC in hemp flower can build up in your system over time, which could potentially cause you to test positive on a drug test.

-What Are the Benefits of CBD Flower?
+What are the Benefits of CBD Flower?

-Although the scientific community is just starting to understand the effects that cannabinoids have on the human body; many users claim that consuming hemp flower is therapeutic for them.
+The scientific community is just starting to understand the effects that cannabinoids have on the human body.
+Many users claim that consuming hemp flower is therapeutic for them.
 As of right now, these claims are entirely anecdotal.

-High-CBD Hemp Flower vs. CBD Oil
+High-CBD Hemp Flower vs CBD Oil

 With hemp flower, you’re getting the full spectrum of THC, terpenes, and other cannabinoids that are found in hemp.
 Recent studies have shown that these different compounds tend to harmonize with CBD in what’s known as the entourage effect.